 I can’t guarantee these tips will prevent any incident, and some may argue it’s an over reaction to even follow these steps.
 People have to make up their own mind.
 It is true that statistically it’s very unlikely to happen to any specific washing machine, presumably even ones with affected model numbers.
 The main thing to bear in mind is to limit people’s exposure to them whilst doing a load.
 As with all washing machines and other appliances like dishwashers and tumble dryers my advice is to never leave them on totally unattended or when in bed.

-These are the first articles I saw regarding exploding washing machines
+News articles regarding exploding washing machines

 - Cumbrian family's lucky escape as Hoover washing machine explodes (News & Star)